 Tusla had some dealings with the child’s family in previous years but there was no indication he was a victim of abuse.
 The agency is co-operating with gardaí and has handed over a large amount of documentation relating to the child.

-On Monday, Minister for Children Roderic O’Gorman confirmed he had taken the unusual step of making a request for Tusla to send its files on Kyran to a specialist panel which looks into the death of any child with links to State care.
+On Monday, Minister for Children Roderic O’Gorman confirmed he had taken the unusual step of making a request for Tusla to send its files on Kyran to a specialist panel that looks into the death of any child with links to State care.

 Such files are normally sent to the National Review Panel after a Garda investigation has concluded.
 But given the unusual nature of the case, the Green Party leader confirmed he has asked for an immediate transfer of the files, even though an investigation only commenced last week.

 Minister for Justice Helen McEntee has said if there were any shortcomings in child protection procedures, they needed to be identified and action taken.
+She said she was “absolutely adamant that if there were failings here, people need to be held accountable”.